Did you know that WordPress comes with a built-in feature that allows you to undo changes and go back to a previous version of a post?

 Old post revisions are perfectly harmless, and you don’t need to delete them in most cases.
 However, if you have a very large website with thousands of articles, then deleting old post revisions can help you reduce backup sizes.

-Upon activation, go to WP-Optimize » Database page and check the box next to ‘Clean all post revisions’ option.
+Upon activation, go to WP-Optimize » Database page and check the box next to the ‘Clean all post revisions’ option.

 Now click on the ‘Run optimization’ button to delete all post revisions.
 You can uninstall the plugin after you have deleted the revisions.